esthercrs/template_R/README.md

 The structure of your project will depend greatly on your situation.
 It may be a good idea to divide your project into directories and sub-directories, so that each file can be easily located.
 You could possibly present a README.md for each directory, summarizing the objectives of the directory and providing examples if necessary.

-You could also describe each directory directly in the main README.md.
+You could also describe each directory directly in the main README.md :

+- `data/` : Raw and processed data files
+- `scripts/` : R or Python scripts for data processing
+- `results/` : Generated outputs like plots, tables, or statistics
+- `docs/` : Documentation for the project
+- `tests/` : Test scripts to ensure code integrity

 This structure may not correspond perfectly to your intended use, so it's up to you to find what suits you best.